alexciru/mlops-finalProject/reports/README.md

 >
 > Answer:

-TODO: total coverage
-The total code coverage is X%.
-Despite being close to 100% does not mean that the code is error-free.
+The total code coverage is 65%.
+Despite covering more than 50% of the code it does not mean that the code is error-free.
 The coverage only determines the % of the lines of code that are being executed in the test.
-But this does not cover different inputs in functions or edge cases making the test a nice way to test part of the code.
+But this does not cover different inputs in functions or edge cases making the test an efficient way to test only some parts of the code.
+To improve the coverage for our project we should implement testing the training code and also the code responsible for making the predictions.

 ### Question 9